Warwick Blair two concerts:

 “Blair has developed a unique style of composing…with striking results… it’s surprising, fresh and inspiring” Andrew Claxton from Dead Can Dance

-Visible Invisible book 2 (invisible version) for solo voice
+Visible Invisible book 2 for voice and DJ

-Visible Invisible book 1 (visible version) for ensemble
+Visible Invisible book 1 for ensemble and DJ